A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Conclusion

 \section{Conclusion}

 We propose a new CF-expansion for the transition density of multivariate SDEs over a time interval with fixed length $\Delta \in (0,1)$, of the form `baseline Gaussian density' $\times$ `correction term', where the `correction term' involves quantities of size $\Delta^{j/2}$, $j = 0, \ldots, J$, for $J\ge 1$.
 Analytical expressions can be obtained via any software that carries out symbolic calculations.
 We have shown analytically that the error has a size of $\mathcal{O} (\Delta^{(J+1)/2})$.
-The proposed CF-expansion covers hypo-elliptic classes of SDEs, whereas CF-expansions in earlier works are designed only for elliptic SDEs.
+The proposed CF-expansion covers hypo-elliptic classes of SDEs, whereas most of the developments in earlier works are dedicated to elliptic SDEs.
 In the numerical studies in Section~\ref{sec:num} the errors from our CF-expansion are fastly eliminated as $J$ increases for a fixed $\Delta \in (0,1)$.

 We also mention the following.
 First, we take the direction described in the paper to produce our CF-expansion because potential alternative approaches used in the literature for the elliptic class (involving, e.g., Malliavin calculus) are arguably much more challenging in terms of producing a practical and theoretically validated methodolology.
 Second, several recent works on the theme of parameter inference for hypo-elliptic SDEs produce methodology and analytical results in the high-frequency scenario $\Delta\rightarrow 0$, see e.g.~\cite{dit:19,mel:20,glot:21, pil:24-II,igu:23,igu:SPA,igu:BJ}.
 Then, numerical experiments are used to check the precision for a fixed $\Delta>0$ given in practice.
 In contrast, our contribution assumes a fixed $\Delta$, thus is expected to be more robust in deviations of $\Delta$ from $0$ than high-frequency approaches.
-Finally, we stress that our CF-expansion converges exponentially fast with $J\ge 1$, so small values of $J$ will typically provide accurate proxies.
-Such a consideration counterbalances the scaling of the computing cost for increasing state dimension $N$.
-Following the analytical expressions of the $e_k$'e for the FHN model in Appendix \ref{app:supp_num} of the Supplementary Material, in the case of additive noise one has $e_1=e_2=0$, while the calculation of $e_5$ requires all 3rd order derivatives of the baseline Gaussian density, at a cost of $\mathcal{O}(N^3)$.
-An extra derivative is added in the calculation when increasing $k$ in $e_k$ by one.
-Note that calculations involving just the baseline Gaussian transition density will typically already involve costs of $\mathcal{O}(N^3)$ due to matrix inversions, so in the additive noise setting using $J=5$ will not increase computing costs vs $J=0$ as an order of $N$.